The Financial Planning Process

 - to meet an Office for Students requirement for a financial forecast to be provided annually

 The financial planning process involves a large number of people from across the University.
 This includes staff in academic and professional service departments, the University Executive Board and Finance Committee members as well as staff in the Finance Department.

 How Does the Financial Planning Process Work?

 Each year the University reviews and updates its financial plan (or forecast).
-This covers the current year, to see if we are still on target to achieve what we thought we were going to, and the subsequent four financial years.
+This covers the current year, to see if we are still on target to achieve what we thought we were going to, and the subsequent five financial years.

-The financial forecast is a rolling five year plan that is reviewed and updated on an annual basis.
+The financial forecast is a rolling six year plan that is reviewed and updated on an annual basis.
 This ensures that the forecast takes account of the latest information that may affect the University’s financial position in the future.

 The Stages of the Financial Planning Process

 At the end of the day it is the University Council that approves the financial forecasts on the recommendation of Finance Committee.
 However, leading up to this point a number of individuals and committees have an input to the process.